 First, let’s talk about the QUALITY of our salt.

 Matthew 5:13-16 “You are the salt of the earth.
 But if the salt loses its saltiness how can it be made salty again?
 It is no longer good for anything except to be thrown out and trampled underfoot.”

-So how would one lose their saltiness?
+how would one lose their saltiness?
 By not walking with the Lord and instead, walking in our own wisdom.
-By judging other people on principles not found in the Bible.
-By being in discord with others around them.
+We cam lose our salt by judging other people on principles not found in the Bible.
+And by being in discord with others around them.
 By being proud.
 I’m sure you can fill in a few more yourself…